tpn006/mr_software/README.md

 pip install scipy
 pip install pyfaidx
 ```
-You can now run the tool as a python program (more details in Basic Usage section)

 ### Installing tool
 Another option is to install `mrsoftware`.
 This is done by using `setuptools`.
 You can verify if `setuptools` is installed correctly by using `pip show setuptools`.
 If `setuptools` is not installed, you can install `setuptools` through `sudo apt-get install python3-setuptools` for python3.
 You can check if the package is installed properly by running `dpkg-query -l python3-setuptools`; if the package is installed properly, you will see information about the package installation, if not installed you will see a "no packages found" message.

-Using Setuptools allows you to install the tool using the command `python3 setup.py install` followed by `chmod +x mrsoftware`.
+Using Setuptools allows you to install the tool using the command `python3 mr_software/setup.py install` followed by `chmod +x mrsoftware`.
 You can now check for installation by running `mrsoftware --help`.
 Congratualtions, you have now installed `mrsoftware`.

+#### Troubleshooting Installation
+* You may have to add the installation directory to the path (or install to a directory on the path) using `--install-dir` option in `easy_install` (such as `easy_install . --install-dir /usr/bin`).
+* On DataHub, you may not have write permissions, so run `python3 setup.py install --user` then look for the directory where the tool got installed to.
+In my case, it was `/home/{me}/.local/bin`, so now I can run `/home/{me}/.local/bin/mrsoftware` to use our tool.

 # Basic usage